Create an ERC20 Token in less than a minute

 You will receive the transaction hash and token address and your Smart Contract will be automatically deployed on the chosen network.

-Your token will appear like this and your source code will be already verified on Etherscan because of I deployed one of this on each Ethereum Network.
+Your token will appear like this and your source code will be already verified on Etherscan because of it is similar to already verified contracts.